Universidad Michoacana de San Nicolás de Hidalgo: History

+Philosophical Research

+The Universidad Michoacana de San Nicolás de Hidalgo has a long tradition in the teaching and research of philosophy.
+Throughout its history, the university has hosted several influential philosophers, including Samuel Ramos, María Zambrano, and Luis Villoro.

+The university’s Faculty of Philosophy “Dr. Samuel Ramos Magaña” is devoted to advanced academic training in philosophical studies, with particular strength in philosophical research aimed at strengthening, innovating, and expanding philosophical culture, reinforcing cultural identity, and fostering dialogue within contexts of cultural plurality.

+The university also houses the Instituto de Investigaciones Filosóficas, whose primary objective is to advance philosophical research, particularly in the field of analytic philosophy.
+The institute is regarded as one of the leading centers for analytic philosophical research in Mexico.

 Change of venue

 In 1580, due to the change of the episcopal residence from Pátzcuaro to Valladolid, the Royal College of San Nicolás Obispo was also moved, where it merged with the College of San Miguel Guayangareo.
 The new cathedral headquarters represented a great advance for the strengthening of the bishopric of Michoacán.
 However, the training of priests continued without responding to the demands of the Council of Tridentine, widely reaffirmed during the Third Mexican Provincial Council of 1585.

 To solve this deficiency, from 1590, the fourth bishop of Michoacán, Fray Alonso Guerra, insisted on converting the college into a Tridentine Seminary.
 Within the ecclesiastical council, this initiative found strong opposition, considering that, if the proposal was accepted, the founding objectives of the campus would be contravened.
 Upon the death of Bishop Guerra, it fell to his successor, Fray Domingo de Ulloa, to receive – on October 17, 1601 – from Clement VIII a bull in which, taking advantage of the infrastructure of San Nicolás, he ordered the establishment of a Council Seminary.

 The council's reaction was immediate: in open contempt, by legal means it undertook an energetic defense that involved the civil and ecclesiastical authorities of New Spain in a confrontation that would last until the year 1610, when Pope Paul V he reversed his predecessor's order.

 However, during that time the Colegio de San Nicolás regularly maintained its activities, without incorporating transcendental changes in its classrooms, where essentials were taught to attend the religious services of the Spanish and evangelize the indigenous.
 Concerned as the Valladolid society was in consolidating itself, it was little interested in its instructional institutions reaching the development of the European ones.
 The affirmation of the colonial project must have been necessary for the Creoles to feel the need to match their knowledge to that which was in vogue in the Spanish cloisters.